TheCodingGrew/Week-13---Lab-Manual/README.md

     - Choose .NET Framework 7

 2. Install the following NuGet packages
-    - EntityFramework
+    - EntityFramework (latest)
-    - EntityFrameworkCore
+    - EntityFrameworkCore (latest in 7.x)
-    - Entityframework tools
+    - Entityframework tools (latest in 7.x)
-    - Mysql.entityframeworkcore
+    - Mysql.entityframeworkcore (latest in 7.x)
+    - Mysql.Data (latest)

     You can choose the latest version of all the above packages.